 Please start with the school from which you are graduating.
-If courses from previous schools show with grades and credits on your current transcript, you may enter them all under that one school.
-If your previous grades are not listed on your current transcript, you will need to obtain a copy of your previous transcript and enter that school separately.
+If courses from previous schools are shown with grades and credits on your current transcript, you may enter them all under that one school.
+If your previous grades are NOT listed on your current transcript, you will need to obtain a copy of your previous transcript and enter that school separately.

 What if I can’t find my high school listed on the SRAR website?

 The SRAR website uses a database of names from College Board, which may vary slightly from the everyday name of your school.
 Try to use variants of the official school name when searching for your school.
 For example, if you attended Central High School in Knoxville, enter “Central” in the search box.
 Make sure you select the correct state.
-If you still can’t find your high school, please contact your admissions counselor or the Office of Undergraduate Admissions at firstname.lastname@example.org or 865-974-1111.
+If you have it, you may also use your school’s College Entrance Examination Board (CEEB) code when searching.
+If you still can’t find your high school, please contact your admissions counselor or the Office of Undergraduate Admissions at email@example.com or 865-974-1111.

 Can my SRAR be used by multiple colleges/universities?

 Yes.
 There are many other universities that also use the SRAR.
 You should check with each university’s admissions website to see if they accept the SRAR.
-For UT, log in to your VIP Portal and click the “Link to SRAR” button.
+For UT, log in to your Go Vols Portal and click the “Link to SRAR” button.

 When do I send my official high school and college (if dual enrolled) transcripts?

 Only applicants offered admission who plan to enroll at the University of Tennessee are required to submit official high school and/or college transcripts after graduation.
 These transcripts will be used to validate the information on the SRAR.
-Students with inaccurate data on the SRAR may be denied admission to the University, have their admission rescinded, or have their registration cancelled if enrolled.
+Please note: Students with inaccurate data on the SRAR may be denied admission to the University, have their admission rescinded, and have their registration cancelled if enrolled.

-I was not able to upload my unofficial transcript with SRAR.
+I was not able to upload my unofficial transcript with the SRAR.
 What should I do?

-If you have submitted or linked your SRAR to the University of Tennessee and it did not include a copy of your unofficial transcript, you may log into your VIP Portal and upload an electronic copy there.
-You do not need to mail an official copy to our office until after you confirm enrollment with UT.
+If you have submitted or linked your SRAR to the University of Tennessee and it did not include a copy of your unofficial transcript, you may log into your Go Vols Portal and upload an electronic copy there.
+You do not need to mail an official copy to our office until after you have confirmed your enrollment with UT.

 I submitted my SRAR but have received notice that I still need to submit my high school transcript.
 Is that correct?

 Yes.
 We require an unofficial copy of your transcript to be uploaded along with your SRAR.
-If you submitted your SRAR and did not include a transcript, please log into your VIP Portal and upload a copy of your transcript there.
-You do not need to mail an official copy to our office until after you confirm enrollment with UT.
+If you submitted your SRAR and did not include a transcript, please log into your Go Vols Portal and upload a copy of your transcript there.
+You do not need to mail an official copy to our office until after you have confirmed your enrollment with UT.